 What to look for in a script consultant

 What a current screenplay consultant says about hiring screenplay help

 If you’re on the fence about consultants and you’ve got about a minute, watch this interview with screenwriter Jeanne V. Bowerman.
-She explains how she used consultants early in her career, and with a career like hers - she’s now Editor-in-Chief at Script Mag, senior editor at Writer’s Digest, and founded ScriptChat - she’s someone you can trust!
+She explains how she used consultants early in her career.
+With a career like hers - she’s now an executive and editor-in-chief for Pipeline Media Group and was formerly editor-in-chief at Script Mag, senior editor at Writer’s Digest, and founded ScriptChat - she’s someone you can trust!
 Watch and learn.

 “Script consultants get a bad rap," Bowerman began.

 And that could be because there are bad screenplay consultants out there who are in it for the money and not necessarily the betterment of your script.
 Make sure you know what to look for in any writing consultant that you hire to take your screenplay – or writing skills – to the next level.

 Her hiring of script consultants early on in her career is exactly what Los Angeles script consultant Danny Manus would recommend.
 He says it’s best to have help sooner instead of later, to put you on the right path and save you time and energy later on.
 He tells screenwriters to ask themselves these three questions before deciding if they need screenwriting help.

 So, are script consultants worth it?
 In the end, only you can decide based on where you’re at in developing your craft and your screenplay.
 But we all get by with a little help from our friends!

 Don’t be afraid to ask for help,